moonthought/moonthought.github.io/content/posts/all-your-mainstream-ui-frameworks-are-lying-to-you.md

 Also, this `list` approach renders the list a bit more interesting than it might seem at first glance.
 Instead of computing the entire contents of each item in a list, templates (js templates, not to be confused with templates from Vue and others) are created for the application to work with, and the templates are generated in advance, one for each `list` call.
 Thus, for each change in the reactive value of `users`, we only need to create a new instance of the already configured template, instead of calculating everything in runtime.

+But unfortunately, many modern solutions utilize Virtual DOM and Reconciliation, introducing phases to double-check changes to structures returned from components.
+This is what leads to redraws and performance problems.
+As well as some artificial constraints.

+Gotta hand it to the Svelte, tho.
+Svelte does not rely on a virtual DOM and instead uses a compiler to convert components into JavaScript.
+This JS code will be pretty much efficient, but, alas, other problems appear: an unnecessary build step, Svelte-specific code is not really removed from the final bundle.
+And we still have a problem with re-renders.

-But what about event handlers and attributes specification?
+Ok, back to topic.
+What about event handlers and attributes specification?
 Well, we can imagine something like the following:

 ```typescript
 using(document.body, () => {